|Project Name||Program for the construction of productive trade chains with rural stakeholders in Tungurahua|

 - 80 % of the participants developed innovative products

 - 60 % of the participants generated productive commercial links, generating medium and long-term commitments

-- 2000 people benefit indirectly of the project
+- 2,000 people benefit indirectly from the project